How to Adjust Canon T6 for Portrait Photography?

 Portrait Photography Tips With Canon EOS Rebel T6

-The Canon EOS Rebel T6 flip-out screen camera has an essentially automatic mode in that the camera determines the shutter speed and aperture setting for the subject.
+The Canon EOS Rebel T6 features an automatic mode that determines the shutter speed and aperture, ideal for beginners.
+The camera ensures precise exposure by adjusting the aperture automatically.

 canon t6 portrait photography settings